 As we mentioned before, airport operations are paid for by the users of the airport.
 This includes two categories, aeronautical and non-aeronautical revenues.

-- Aeronautical revenues come from the use of airport facilities, primarily paid by the airlines for landing fees, as well as rent and user fees for things like the use of gates, ticket counters, office space, maintenance hangars, and the use of the Customs facilities
+• Aeronautical revenues come from the use of airport facilities, primarily paid by the airlines for landing fees, as well as rent and user fees for things like the use of gates, ticket counters, office space, maintenance hangars, cargo facilities, and the use of the Customs facilities

-- Non-aeronautical revenues come from terminal and landside use such as market-rate rents by dining and retail concessionaires, who pay a percentage of their revenue to the Port, the use of the airport by ground transportation (like taxis, limos, airport/hotel shuttles, and ride-share), parking fees in the garage, fees for rental car companies, and other building or ground leases for things like cargo facilities and flight kitchens
+• Non-aeronautical revenues come from terminal and landside use such as market-rate rents by dining and retail concessionaires, who pay a percentage of their revenue to the Port, the use of the airport by ground transportation (like taxis, limos, airport/hotel shuttles, and ride-share), parking fees in the garage, fees for rental car companies, and other building or ground leases for operations like flight kitchens

 Who pays the most in fees?

 Airlines are the biggest users of the airport, as you might expect, with landing fees plus space and facility rentals.
-In 2019, airlines paid 57% of operating revenues while non-aeronautical revenues paid 43%.
+In 2024, the Port is budgeting aeronautical and non-aeronautical revenues to make up 61% and 39% of total revenues, respectively.

 How are airline fees determined and paid?

-Aeronautical fees for the airlines are based on the cost to operate airport facilities they use.
+Aeronautical fees for the airlines are based on the cost of operating airport facilities they use.
 Here’s how this is tracked every year:

 1. The Port starts the year with an estimate of how much it will cost to operate the facilities the airlines use.
 This is used to set rates that are billed monthly to the airlines.